au-ts/libvmm/README.md

 For acquiring the SDK, you have two options.

-1. Download a pre-built SDK (recommended)
+1. Download a pre-built SDK (recommended).
 2. Build the SDK yourself.

 ##### Option 1 - Download pre-built SDK